-Donald Trump Is The Second Day Of ‘Meltdown’ Over Government Report On Hospital Shortages, Commentator Says
+Donald Trump Is In The Second Day Of ‘Meltdown’ Over Government Report On Hospital Shortages, Commentator Says

-Donald Trump is in the midst a two-day “meltdown” over a report from his administration’s Department of Health and Human Services that identified a critical shortage of necessary medical supplies at the nation’s hospitals amid the coronavirus outbreak, a commentators says.
+Donald Trump is in the midst of a two-day “meltdown” over a report from his administration’s Department of Health and Human Services that identified a critical shortage of necessary medical supplies at the nation’s hospitals amid the coronavirus outbreak, a commentator says.

 Writing for New York Magazine, opinion writer Jonathan Chait accused Trump of trying to bury the report and snapping at reporters who brought it up on both Monday and Tuesday.
-The report was compiled through interviews with 323 hospitals, with the 40-page report showing what he called “horrifying” conclusions that medical staff are exposed to patients infected by the coronavirus and don’t have enough personal protective equipment.
+The report was compiled from interviews with 323 hospitals, with the 40-page report showing what he called “horrifying” conclusions that medical staff are exposed to patients infected by the coronavirus and don’t have enough personal protective equipment.
 The report also noted that there is not yet widespread testing, as Trump had repeatedly promised would be happening.

 Though Chait noted that the report is meant to guide the federal government’s response and identify gaps in medical care to be addressed, Trump has taken it as something of a personal attack against him.
-He took aim at the inspector general Christi Grimm, who was in charge of putting together the report, at one point questioning who she was or when she was appointed.
+He took aim Inspector General Christi Grimm, who was in charge of putting together the report, at one point questioning who she was or when she was appointed.
 When one reporter pointed out that report was not her personal opinion, Trump refused to believe it.

 “It still could be her opinion.
 When was she appointed?
 When was she appointed?”
 Trump said, to which a reporter replied that she had been appointed to her current position in January.
 Grimm has been in the inspector general’s office through several presidential administrations, dating back to Bill Clinton.